lgraubner/sitemap-generator/README.md

 generator.start();
 ```

 The crawler will fetch all folder URL pages and file types [parsed by Google](https://support.google.com/webmasters/answer/35287?hl=en).
 If present the `robots.txt` will be taken into account and possible rules are applied for each URL to consider if it should be added to the sitemap.
-Also the crawler will not fetch URL's from a page if the robots meta tag with the value `nofollow` is present.
+Also the crawler will not fetch URL's from a page if the robots meta tag with the value `nofollow` is present and ignore them completely if `noindex` rule is present.
 The crawler is able to apply the `base` value to found links.

 The protocol can be omitted, if the domain uses `http` or redirects to `https` are set up.